 1. Authorised user licences

 An authorised user licence is tied to a specific named individual and is for their exclusive use.
-It can be installed on both a desktop and a laptop computer but can only be used by that specific named individual.
+It can be installed on a single machine.
 This form of licence is also known as a standalone licence or a named user licence.
-You can buy multiple single user licences for deployment throghout your organsiation.
+You can buy multiple single user licences for deployment throughout your organisation.

 2. Concurrent user licences